 Follow these tips to fight off temptation:

-- When shopping,
+- When shopping for groceries,

 2), and healthy fats, such as extra-virgin olive oil, nuts, and

 eat, don’t even look at the dessert menu if you’re on Phase 1.
 Instead, plan on

 eating a serving of a ricotta crème dessert, or some fat-free Greek yogurt when you get home.
 Add an

 extract of your choice and some chopped nuts as a topping.